anon-blue/anon.blue/README.txt

                    fuck you     en                                 ds and mastrb
     fuck                                                               hi
-                        hi    our friends an      y              o
+                        hi    our f

-  isolation
+                                              daaaaaaaaaaaaaaaaaaaaaaaaaaaa fuck
-                                    ponies
+ your friends and masturbate fuck your friends and masturbate faaaaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaadddddddddddddddddddddddddddddddddddddd ddddddddddddddddddddddd             ponies

                                                                i eat shit